phylotastic/phylotastic/outreach/outreach_strategy.md

 * We maintain a public chat room for project communications.
 * We welcome visitors and engage with them
 * Code is open-source
-* Development model is open
+* Development model is open and well documented
+* Provide usable/accessible portals

 ### Communications of news and achievements
 * Scientific publications